zhaostu/chromium-os-touchpad/README.md

+# No longer supported

+This project is no longer supported as I am no longer using Chromium OS on a daily basis.
+If you tried the installer and it is not working for you, chances are that I could not get it working either on your specific setup.

+If you can help solve some of those issues, pull requests are welcome.

 # Configure Synaptics/ALPS/ElanTech touchpad for Chromiums OS

 > Using the latest Chromium OS build seems to fix the alignment issue.
 To get ArnoldTheBat's latest build, you can go to [here](http://chromium.arnoldthebat.co.uk/).